nicksnlp/lvrus_fst/README.md

 # lvrus_fst
-A project repository for the course in Computatiopnal Morphology at Helsinki University, 2023.
+A project repository for the course in Computational Morphology at Helsinki University, 2023.

 Includes the following:
 1. FST rules an lexicon files for Latvian Grammar